Skip to main content Skip to main navigation

 • Keep or open a bank account in your name only (Centrelink will require this)

-• If you need a new transaction account, the Westpac Choice account is an everyday bank account which can be opened in under 3 minutes.
+• If you need a new transaction account, the Westpac Choice account is an everyday bank account that will take just minutes to open.

 • If you currently hold a Westpac Choice account we can help give you some breathing space on your monthly fees.
 Visit your local branch to find out more.